 Stock Market Returns---A Weather Anomaly, August 2002, Cao & Wei.

-Above are compared the monthly Dow percent gain/loss and monthly cloudiness in Omaha from 1990 through 1996.
-Again, when skies are the most overcast, the market peaks and turns down.
-When skies are the most sunny, the market bottoms and starts its upturn.
+Above I compare the monthly Dow % gain/loss and monthly cloudiness in Omaha from 1990 through 1996.
+When skies are the most overcast, the market peaks and turns down.
+When skies are the most sunny, the market bottoms and turns up.
 Evidently mass psychology, as reflected here in stock market prices, is affected by meteorological and/or atmospheric conditions.
-Omaha is a good location for this study since Omaha feels the effects of all the weather systems which move out of the Rockies and then affect Chicago and the east coast.

-Below are compared the S&P500 monthly average and barometric pressure in Omaha.
+Below are compared the S&P500 monthly average and barometric pressure, departure-from-normal in Omaha Nebraska.

 The stock market makes major peaks and bottoms with barometric pressure peaks and bottoms.

-If one had simply bought and sold at the bottom and top lines in pressure one would have been out at the major top in the Spring 1969, in on the major bottom in Mid-1970, out at the major peak in early 1973 and back in at the major bottom in late 1974.
-Again, mass psychology, as reflected in stock prices, is apparently affected by meteorological conditions.
+If one had simply bought and sold at the bottom and top lines in pressure, you'd be out at the major top in the Spring 1969, in on the major bottom in mid-1970, out at the major peak in early 1973, and back in at the major bottom in late 1974.
+Mass psychology, as reflected in stock prices, is apparently affected by meteorological conditions.